 A better understanding of students and their needs is a good start to developing a course structure that promotes preparedness, engagement and higher level critical thinking, but we also have much to gain from the instructor perspective.
 Luckily, we spent a lot of time speaking with faculty all over the country to find out what best practices they can offer regarding the most common course challenges.

-To get instructional tips that are specific to your course challenges: Take Our Course Challenges Quiz.
+To get instructional tips that are specific to your course challenges, visit our Course Challenges Quiz.